sensu/sensu-docs/content/sensu-go/5.16/installation/plugins.md

 We recommend using a configuration management tool or using [Sensu assets][5] to pin the versions of any plugins installed in production.

-_**NOTE**: If a plugin is not Sensu Go-enabled and there is no analog on Bonsai, you can add the necessary functionality to make the plugin compatible with Sensu Go.
+_**NOTE**: If a plugin is not Sensu Go-enabled and there is no analogue on Bonsai, you can add the necessary functionality to make the plugin compatible with Sensu Go.
 Follow [this discourse.sensu.io guide][11] to walk through the process._

 ## Troubleshoot the sensu-install tool